omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 The category_tree.csv file outlines the hierarchical structure of item categories.
 It provides a category-based organisation of the products, which can help in grouping items into broader categories or subcategories.
 This file is important for building models that recommend items within specific categories or using category-based clustering for recommendations.

 ### 3. Data Preparation:
+#### a.
+Event file
-• To ensure the dataset was ready for analysis a meticulous data preparation process was carried out as follows:
+• To ensure the dataset was ready for analysis, a meticulous data preparation process was carried out as follows:

 • The events file was read using a read-in-chunk function.
-This function enables large files to be loaded in smaller manageable portions thereby preventing memory overload and ensuring efficiency.
+This function enables large files to be loaded in smaller manageable portions, thereby preventing memory overload and ensuring efficiency.
 The chunks were then bound into a single data frame.

 • The dataset was inspected thoroughly to understand its structure and content.
 Columns were verified to match the document description and then standardised to "timestamp", "visitorid", "event", "itemid" and "transaction" to ensure consistency throughout the project.